jeffday1113/apachescanner/README.md

 where filename represents the name of the apache logs that the user wishes to search.
-If for any reason the jar does not work, simply unarchive the non runnable jar, change into the directory where the Java class files are stores, and run the following in the command line of a unix machine:
+If for any reason the jar does not work, simply unarchive the non runnable jar, change into the directory where the Java class files are stores, and run the following in the command line of a Unix machine:

 java ApacheScanner filename